geodynamics/pylith/docs/user/components/problems/TimeDependent.md

 # Output the solution for the domain and ground surface
 solution_observers = [domain, ground_surface]

-# Use the quasistatic formulation and linear solver
+# Use the quasistatic formulation, linear solver, and set appropriate default solver settings.
 formulation = quasistatic
 solver = linear